Ecosyste.ms: Awesome

 * _edges_, which connect two nodes via either of their respective ends

-* _paths_, describe genomes, sequence alignments, and annotations (such as gene models and transcripts) as walks through nodes connected by edges
+* _paths_, which describe genomes, sequence alignments, and annotations (such as gene models and transcripts) as walks through nodes connected by edges

 This model is similar to sequence graphs that have been used in assembly and multiple sequence alignment.